avelaxonov/cuttlefish-game/README.md

 ## Features

-- **A reef that isn't the same twice** — generated fresh each life from biome
+- **A reef that isn't the same twice**:
-  patches: seagrass meadow, sand flats, rocky reef, kelp forest, coral garden.
+  - generated fresh each life from biome patches: seagrass meadow, sand flats, rocky reef, kelp forest, patch reef, coral garden.
+- **Sixty species with behavior**:
-- **Sixty-odd species with real behaviour** — sharks hunting by electric field, damselfish farming algae, cleaner wrasses whose stations hold a truce even predators respect, conches ploughing night sand for buried clams.
+  - sharks patrolling & hunting, damselfish farming algae, cleaner stations, conches ploughing night sand, garden eels poking their heads, parrotfish sleeping in their mucus sacs and many more!
+- **Cuttlefish things**:
-- **Cuttlefish things, done properly** — chromatophore camouflage, burying in sand to ambush, pseudomorph ink decoys, the passing-cloud hypnosis display.
+  - chromatophore camouflage, burying in sand to ambush, ink decoys, skin signal displays.
-- **A home you dig yourself** — take a cave or hollow your own scrape; line it with weed, stone, shell and driftwood, and mount your rarest finds on the wall.
+- **A home you make yourself**:
+  - take a cave or dig your own den, then line it with seaweed, stone, shell and driftwood, and mount your rarest finds on the wall.
+- **Legacy line**:
-- **A line that remembers** — court in skin-light, lay, guard; generations later your heir can dig your keepsakes out of the birth-den ruin.
+  - court, mate, lay, guard! generations later your heir can dig your keepsakes out of the birth-den ruin.
-- **A reef that responds** — temperature, pH and algal cover all move and all have consequences.
+- **A reef that responds**:
+  - temperature, pH and algal cover all move and all have consequences.
+- **Things to find**:
-- **Things to find** — 39 achievements plus 9 hidden, 14 guises, 13 tints of
-  wave-worn sea glass, 7 inherited instincts, 55 field observations.
+  - 39 achievements plus 9 hidden, 14 guises, 13 tints of sea glass collectibles, 7 inherited instincts, 55 field observations (help guide entries).

 ---